 Honestly, an in-person prenatal class taught by a great professional can be REALLY good, and you can mark it off on your list be done with that, and that always feels amazing.

 Ok, so now’s your chance to join me in The Online Prenatal Class for Couples.
-In fact, I even have a coupon code for people who made it all the way to the bottom of this very lengthy-article. 🙂 Use coupon code PN10 to save 10% on your purchase of any of my prenatal classes.
+In fact, I even have a coupon code for people who made it all the way to the bottom of this very lengthy-article. 🙂 Use coupon code PN10 to save 10% on your purchase.
 I can’t WAIT to see you inside!

 - About the Author